Before the Wind Cried Mary

 E. Mark Windle 14 December 2021 So, which floats your boat?
 I’ve been asked a few times now what the rationale was for selecting the particular artists and recordings in House of Broken Hearts: The Soul of 1960s Nashville.
 The intention of the book was not to be a panacea of Nashville soul music history; moreContinue reading “Nashville: From Charlie Romans to the Paramount Four”

-Reaching Different Shores: A Subculture Rediscovery (The Tempests pt 14).
+Reaching Different Shores: A Subculture Rediscovery.

-E. Mark Windle 5 November 2021 As important life events took over such as careers, raising families, and in many cases later caring for grandchildren, the musical activities of their youth were becoming distant memories for some former Tempests members.
+E. Mark Windle 5 November 2021 As important career, family and other life events took over, the musical activities of their youth were becoming distant memories for some former Tempests members.
 A new generation of musicians were stepping in, taking black music into another era.
-YetContinue reading “Reaching Different Shores: A Subculture Rediscovery (The Tempests pt 14).”
+Meanwhile, across the Atlantic, the love of R&B from anContinue reading “Reaching Different Shores: A Subculture Rediscovery.”

 East 4th Street Studio, and the Fabulous Plaids (The Tempests Story pt 13)